tormodwill/macSSHFS/README.md

 Most SSH servers support and enable this SFTP access by default.
 SSHFS is shipped by all major Linux distributions and has been in production use across a wide range of systems for many years.

-This is a macOS version of the linux version.
-This version is based on version 2.10.0 for linux found here : https://github.com/libfuse/sshfs
+This is a macOS version of the linux version 2.10.0 found here : https://github.com/libfuse/sshfs

 In coexistence with macSSHFS, we also have